Gsy00517/Trackers-for-VOT-toolkit/README.md

 1. ### As mentioned in suggestions, if the wrapper is provided by the author, you will be lucky because all you need is to replace the vot function files such as vot.m or something.

 2. ### However, because of the big difference between each version of VOT toolkit, the method above doesn't work in many ways.
-During the integration work, I found that if the input of the run file  is the sequence while the output is the results, then the wrapper provided by Martin Danelljan may be very useful.
+During the integration work, I found that if the input of the run file  is the sequence while the output is the results(i.e. OTB format), then the wrapper provided by Martin Danelljan may be very useful.

    ```matlab
    function results = runfile(seq, res_path, bSaveImage, parameters)